 You can’t micromanage, either, as it will prevent you from strengthening the bond of trust with your employees.
 Trust that they will get the job done, and have a framework in place to ensure that they do they (in a way that doesn’t make them feel you’re micromanaging them).

-Here’s a quick tip: To get frequent updates, you can ask your employees to report to their supervisors twice a day – once when starting their day and finally when clocking out.
+Here’s a quick tip: To get frequent updates, set clear expectations.
+You can ask your employees to report to their supervisors twice a day – once when starting their workday and finally when clocking out.
 In case an employee doesn’t report on a crucial project they’re working on, there’s nothing wrong with their supervisor reaching out to them.

 According to the Resolution Foundation think tank, over a third of workers fear catching COVID-19 at work, implying that they’d rather work for a company that allows work from home.